AntoinouM/csharp-dev/AssignementFinal/report.md

 (List down and explain what you have learned from your colleague’s codes and what you should pay attention to when writing codes next time.)
 1. Adjency list is a better approach that adjency matrix in term of results
 2. Data structure such as queue are more useful than I thought.
 I did discover a use case for this and it change my approach of my own code.

+We discussed in class that having an infinity edge could create an infinity loop.
+I do believe that in my implementation that would not happen has each vertex is visited/approved in each iteration (first for loop).
+So in my code it would only return the wrong path.
+In any case you can not provide a negative value for a Weight as it require a uint type.